-Jane Wasman, J.D., has been our Chief, Strategic Development, General Counsel and Corporate Secretary since January 2012.
-From May 2004 until January 2012, she was our Executive Vice President, General Counsel and Corporate Secretary.
-From 1995 to 2004, Ms. Wasman held various leadership positions at Schering-Plough Corporation, including Staff Vice President and Associate General Counsel responsible for legal support for U.S. Pharmaceuticals operations, including sales, marketing and compliance; FDA regulatory matters; global research and development; and corporate licensing and business development.
+Jane Wasman, J.D., has been our President, International, General Counsel and Corporate Secretary since October 2012.
+Prior to that, from January 2012 until October 2012, she was our Chief, Strategic Development, General Counsel and Corporate Secretary; and from May 2004 until January 2012, she was our Executive Vice President, General Counsel and Corporate Secretary.
+From 1995 to 2004, Ms. Wasman held various leadership positions at Schering-Plough Corporation, including Staff Vice President and Associate General Counsel responsible for legal support for U.S. Pharmaceuticals operations, including sales, marketing and compliance; FDA regulatory matters; licensing and mergers and acquisitions; and global research and development.
 She served as Staff Vice President, International in 2001 and as Staff Vice President, European Operations-Legal from 1998 to 2000.
 Previously, Ms. Wasman specialized in litigation at Fried, Frank, Harris, Shriver & Jacobson.
-She also served as Associate General Counsel to the U.S. Senate Committee on Veteran's Affairs.
+She also served as Associate Counsel to the U.S. Senate Committee on Veteran's Affairs.
 Ms. Wasman graduated Magna Cum Laude and Phi Beta Kappa from Princeton University and earned her J.D. from Harvard Law School.
 Ms. Wasman is a member of the board of directors and the executive committee of the board of the New York Biotechnology Association (NYBA).